taurit/Taurit.Toolkit/README.md

 * __Taurit.Toolkit.RemoveJpgFilesWhenCr2FilesExist__.
 Removes JPG (or JPEG) file if a file with the same name but extension 'CR2' is found in a directory.
 This is for removing preview files for photos dumped from Canon EOS camera.

+The following tools were moved to a separate repository:

 * __Taurit.Toolkit.DietOptimization__.
 Library that allows me to find optimum diet for a given criteria.

-* __Taurit.Toolkit.FindOptimumDiet__.
+* __Taurit.Toolkit.FindOptimalDiet__.
 Console interface to work with _Taurit.Toolkit.DietOptimization_ library.
 See screenshot below, as a picture is worth a thousand words.

 ![Taurit.Toolkit.FindOptimumDiet](docs/images/find-optimum-diet-tool-screenshot.png)